Social Enterprise In Christchurch

 The case for local and sustainable food

-It’s an essential to life.
+It’s essential to life.
 But where does it come from and what are we doing with the excess?

 Jade Temepara heads up Kākano in urban Christchurch, New Zealand.
 “Kākano” means seed in Māori and giving people an experience of food from seed to plate is what Jade is passionate about.

 “Food is food… We’re conditioned to think a carrot has to be orange – there’s 25 different ways that a carrot can look.”

 Jade and her team stock the Kākano Café from their gardens right out the door, where they’re continually sowing heritage seed passed down for generations: planting, harvesting, composting and re-sowing.
 She believes education and conversation around where food comes from and the waste of it is critical for there to be a change in our commercialised view of food.